The Graph Price Tops $0.14 (GRT)

-The Graph (GRT) traded 2.6% lower against the dollar during the twenty-four hour period ending at 14:00 PM ET on April 21st.
-The Graph has a market cap of $1.27 billion and $53.09 million worth of The Graph was traded on exchanges in the last 24 hours.
-One The Graph token can currently be bought for approximately $0.14 or 0.00000509 BTC on major cryptocurrency exchanges.
-During the last week, The Graph has traded 9.6% lower against the dollar.
+The Graph (GRT) traded 2.2% higher against the US dollar during the twenty-four hour period ending at 10:00 AM ET on April 23rd.
+One The Graph token can now be purchased for $0.14 or 0.00000504 BTC on major exchanges.
+Over the last seven days, The Graph has traded down 15.1% against the US dollar.
+The Graph has a total market cap of $1.24 billion and $29.74 million worth of The Graph was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.